T8RIN/ImageToolbox/README.md

       - PDF 417
       - UPC A
       - UPC E
-- Collage Creation
+- Collage creation
     - From 2 to 10 images
     - More than 180 various collage layouts
-- Image Shrinking
+- Image shrinking
     - Quality compressing
     - Preset shrinking
     - Reducing size by given weight (in KB)
 - Cropping
     - Regular crop
     - Free rotation crop
-    - Free corners crop (can be used as Perspective Correction)
+    - Free corners crop (can be used for perspective correction)
     - Crop by aspect ratio
     - Crop with shape mask